Careers Guidance and Advice

 The School Nurse

 The School Nurse is employed by the Health Service and is available to all young people.
-Appointments with the school nurse may be requested directly with the School Nurse using the numbers on the Student Information Boards or through the House Leaders or the Senior Student Support Manager.
+Appointments with the school nurse may be requested directly with the School Nurse using the numbers on the Student Information Boards or through the House Leaders or the Student Services Manager.
 Alternatively the School Nurse may be contacted directly on Tuesday lunchtimes at the health drop-ins.